EmberEmu/Hexi/README.md

     }
 };

-// an example of a packet that can serialise and deserialise with one function struct LogoutPacket {
+// an example of a packet that can serialise and deserialise with the same function struct LogoutPacket {
     std::string username;
     std::uint32_t user_id;